Flagship case study

 Entity Typical fields Why it matters

 Assets ID, type, coordinates, area, status, condition, last inspected date.
-The anchor record for map display, history, inspection, work, and reporting.
+Anchor for map display, history, inspection, work, and reporting.

 Inspections Asset ID, inspector, timestamp, checklist values, condition, notes, follow-up flag.
-Captures what was observed in the field and creates an auditable operational history.
+Captures field observations and history.

 Work orders Asset ID, issue summary, priority, status, assignee, due date, source inspection.
-Turns field findings into trackable work instead of leaving them as notes.
+Turns findings into trackable work.

 Imports File name, column mapping, validation result, imported count, rejected rows.
-Shows how bulk data enters the system without silently corrupting existing records.
+Shows bulk data entry without silent corruption.

 Reports Date range, area, status, overdue count, completed work, exception groups.
-Converts individual records into supervisor-level status and planning views.
+Converts records into supervisor status and planning views.

 Team roles User, role, permission scope, assigned area, active status.
-Models the difference between field entry, supervisory review, and administrative control.
+Models field entry, supervision, and admin control.

-What this demonstrates: TraverseOps keeps status state explicit, then filters the same asset records used by the map, detail panel, reports, inspections, and work orders.
+Status state stays explicit and filters the same records used by map, panels, reports, inspections, and work orders.

 const traverseState = {